 We aren't going to be bored of avocados any time soon and they are so versatile in salads.
 What they always need, however, is some sharp citrus juice such as lime or lemon, to bring out their flavour and prevent discolouring.
 This brilliant recipe, where it's paired with veg, wild rice, leaves and a tahini dressing, also shows how avocado can become a surprising barbecue favourite.
 Grilling it gives a lovely smoky flavour and is also a great way to soften unripe fruit.

-Get the recipe for grilled avocado salad here
+Get the recipe for radish and pea salad here

 For the speediest and most refreshing salad, sweet watermelon and slightly salty feta make the best combination.
 Our version is bulked out with sourdough croutons, black olives and rocket, and dressed with plenty of olive oil, salt and pepper.
 If you don't want to turn on the oven, use shop-bought croutons (although they won't soak up the dressing as well).